Tractor

 Injection system

-• Indirect injection
+• Before 1980: indirect injection

 With this type of injection, diesel fuel is injected into a pre-combustion chamber in the cylinder head, where the air is heated by a glow plug.
 It was used on diesel vehicles until the early 2000s.
 Some low-cost tractors still use this injection system.
-Injection pressures are in the region of 100 to 150 bar.
+Injection pressures are in the region of 100 to 150 bars.

 This is a variant of direct injection.
 Common rail" technology is increasingly used in agriculture to comply with the new standards on limiting pollutant emissions.
+The fuel is injected under very high pressure (300 to 2000 bar), via a common rail, directly into the cylinders.

 Pollution control systems